 The information provided typically includes the following:

-When to Begin Testing: Begin sampling and testing approximately 10 to 14 days in advance of the mare's expected foaling date (calculated as 335 to 340 days from her last known breeding date).
-In mares with an unknown breading date, testing should begin as soon as there is some udder enlargement, and secretions can be obtained from the teats without undue effort.
-It is best to keep a close check on udder development an a daily basis and practice massage of the mare's udder and teats to allow her to get used to your presence in this area.
+Begin sampling and testing approximately 10 to 14 days in advance of your mare’s expected foaling date (calculated as 335 to 340 days from her last known breeding date).
+In mares with an unknown breeding date, testing should begin as soon as you note some udder enlargement, and secretions can be obtained from the teats without undue effort.
+It is best to keep a close check on udder development on a daily basis and practice massage of the mare’s udder and teats to allow her to get used to your presence in this area.
 Once a day sampling is sufficient until you begin to get test results that exceed 100 ppm.
 Then twice daily sampling is recommended.
-The more accurate assessment of the mare's readiness to foal will be a late afternoon or an evening sampling each day (as most mares foal at night).
+The more accurate assessment of your mare’s readiness to foal will be a late afternoon or an evening sampling each day (as most mares foal at night).
 Since a few mares do foal in the daytime, a morning sampling should not be neglected and is highly advisable when test results first exceed 125 ppm.

-It is not unusual for maiden mares to fail to develop much of an udder prior to foaling, in which case, the ability to obtain a sample for testing will be greatly hampered.
-The `first milk' (colostrum) is typically a very thick, honey-colored, sticky secretion.
-This is an appropriate sample to recover as calcium levels will be detectable just as with more `normal' appearing milk.
+It is not unusual for maiden mares to fail to develop much of an udder prior to foaling, in which case, your ability to obtain a sample for testing will be greatly hampered.
+The ‘first milk’ (colostrum) is typically a very thick, honey-colored, sticky secretion.
+This is an appropriate sample to recover as calcium levels will be detectable just as with more ‘normal’ appearing milk.

 Since calcium contributes to the hardness of water, all precaution should be used to rinse all re-usable items exceptionally well with distilled water prior to drying.
 Use only distilled water (supplied or purchased) for all sample dilutions in the testing procedure.

-1. Wipe the udder with a clean, dry, soft paper towel.
+1. Wipe the udder and teats with a clean, dry, soft paper towel.

 Note: This will reduce contamination in the sample and is most critical if the mare has been out in the weather and is wet.
 Your hands should also be clean and dry.

-2. Obtain a 2 to 5 mL sample of mammary secretion by gently stripping a small amount from each teat. (using thumb and index or middle finger) into the small 5 mL sample cup.
+2. Obtain a 2 to 5 mL sample of mammary secretion by gently stripping a small amount from each teat (using thumb and index or middle finger) into the small plastic beaker.

-Note: The collected sample may be transported to a clean, dry, warm area to perform the remainder of the test procedure.
+Note: You may transport the collected sample to a clean, dry, warm area to perform the remainder of the test procedure.

 3. Using the 3 mL syringe, draw up exactly 1.5 mL (cc) of the mammary secretion sample.

-Note: Be sure that there are no air bubbles in the syringe barrel.
+Note: Be sure that you do not have any air bubbles in the syringe barrel.